GLOBAL/PROTESTS

 You are a photojournalist and your work must be objective, honest, and respectful.

 Under no circumstances should your pictures be manipulated using tools such as Photoshop.
 Nothing added and nothing taken out is the rule.
-If you break it and are found out you would never work for any agency or media organization again.
+If you break it and are found out you would never work for any agency or media organisation again.

 Captions

 Be truthful.
-Make sure your picture captions are honest and not sensationalised, or exaggerated in any way.
+Make sure your picture captions are honest and not sensationalised or exaggerated in any way.

 Press accreditation